mavryk-network/LIGO/vendors/Preprocessor/README.md

 ```

-Note what looks like an anonymous preprocessing directive.
-We will
+Note what looks like an anonymous preprocessing directive `# 1
-explain its meaning when presenting
+"Tests/test.txt"`.
+We will explain its meaning when presenting
 [The Inclusion Directive](#include).
-The blank lines differ from the
+(Remark: `cpp` would not output
-output of `cpp`.
-Their use is clearer if we add text before and after
+blank lines followed by the end of the file.)
+Their use is clearer if
-the conditional, like so:
+we add text before and after the conditional, like so:

 ```
 ---